cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-component-ref-component-attribute

-#.
-Every :code:`component_ref` element MUST contain an unprefixed
+   1. Every :code:`component_ref` element MUST contain an unprefixed :code:`component` attribute.
-   :code:`component` attribute.

       The value of this attribute
       MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`,
-   and MUST match the :code:`name` attribute on a :code:`component` element or an :code:`import component` element in the CellML infoset.
+      and MUST match the :code:`name`
+      attribute on a :code:`component` element or an :code:`import component` element in the CellML infoset.

+.. container:: issue-component-ref-child

-#.
-Every :code:`component_ref` element MAY in turn contain one or more
-   :code:`component_ref` element children.
+   2. Every :code:`component_ref` element MAY in turn contain one or more :code:`component_ref` element children.

+.. container:: issue-component-ref-encapsulation

-#.
-A :code:`component_ref` element which is an immediate child of an
-   :code:`encapsulation` element MUST each contain at least one :code:`component_ref` element child.
+   3. A :code:`component_ref` element which is an immediate child of an :code:`encapsulation` element MUST each contain at least one :code:`component_ref` element child.

 .. marker15